spooonylove/BeAnal/ReadMe.md

 - [ ] mouse hover-over makes the app briefly minimize (so it doesn't interfere with items below)
 - [ ] integration (delay, soft roll off)
 - [ ] Peak detection integration and variable roll-off

+# AI Context
+## Purpose
+I am writing a windows-based graphical audio spectrum analyzer.
+With AI's help, I have an established code base using the following tools:
+- VSCode as my IDE
+- DotNet libraries
+- C#

+I plan to continue to integrate new features (summarized in goals section above).